gvn/gvn-blog/src/blog/post/npm-front-end.md

 All scripts from `package.json` :

-`"preversion": "git checkout master && git pull mozilla master && npm test"`
+`"preversion": "git checkout master && git pull origin master && npm test"`

 This will ensure you're on the correct branch for creating your tag (probably `master`), check that you have the latest code, and finally that all tests pass as expected.